jona-laa/KTLO/README.md

 # jona-laa.github.io
-Test site for Git assignment.
+This is a test site for a Git assignment.

+## This project uses following technologies
+* HTML5
+* CSS3
+* JavaScrip
+  * jQuery